[Revised for ONE WORD 2023]

 Yet at the same time, release expectations of where your One Word will take you.

 Let go of specific outcomes.
-God will work in ways you could never predict.
+Your word will show up in your life in ways you can’t predict.

-Just know this: God will honor your intentions to grow through your word.
-Trust God’s grace to come alongside you, whichever word you choose.
+Just know this: As you set your intention to grow through your word, trust God’s grace to come alongside you, whichever word you choose.